doitsujin/dxbc-spirv/ir/ir.md

 - `ConvertFToI` is a saturating conversion from a float type to a signed or unsigned integer, with round-to-zero semantics.
 - `ConvertIToF` is a value-preserving conversion from a signed or unsigned integer to any float type with round-even semantics.
 - `ConvertItoI` converts between integer types of different size.
-If the result type is larger than the source and the source is signed, it will be sign-extended, otherwise it will be sign-extended.
+If the result type is larger than the source and the source is signed, it will be sign-extended, otherwise it will be zero-extended.
 If the result type is smaller, excess bits are discarded.
   If the two types only differ in signedness, this instruction is identical in behaviour to `Cast` and will be lowered to it.
 - `Cast` is a bit-pattern preserving cast between different types that must have the same bit size.
 Vector types are allowed.